sebastianbergmann/phpunit-documentation-english/src/events.rst

 ``PHPUnit\Event\TestSuite\Sorted``

-    The test suite was sorted
+    The test suite was sorted; ``pipeline()`` returns the names of the reordering stages that were applied, in the order in which they were applied

 ``PHPUnit\Event\TestRunner\ExecutionStarted``